MartinKratochvilProgramy/go-kv-store/README.md

 # About this project

 This is a simple implementation of key-value store in Go.
-It serves as simple caching server that can store data for specified duration with sub 1ms speed.
+It serves as simple caching server that can store data for specified duration with sub 1ms read and write speed.

 # Installation